Wildlife crossing: Effectiveness

 A number of studies have been conducted to determine the effectiveness of wildlife corridors at providing habitat connectivity (by providing viable migration corridors) and reducing wildlife-vehicle collisions.
-The effectiveness of these structures appears to be highly site-specific (due to differences in location, structure, species, habitat, etc.) but crossings have been beneficial to a number of species in a variety of locations.
+The effectiveness of these structures appears to be highly site-specific (due to differences in location, structure, species, habitat, etc.), and also dependent on design, but crossings have been beneficial to a number of species in a variety of locations.